Introduction

 error: could not compile `code` (example "borrowck_6") due to 1 previous error

-r2_twice does not compile because R2 does not implement Copy, and is moved twice.
-This is basic Rust, but r1_twice does compile even though &mut i32 does not implement Copy!
-That's because for R1, the reference is not moved into r1_once, it is instead reborrowed.
+This is because, for R1, the reference is not moved into r1_once, instead it's reborrowed.
 Reborrows are a special operation on references that the borrow checker understands and behave like &mut *x.
-So there is just a new reference passed to r1_once, with the original one preserved.
+So there is a new reference passed to r1_once, with the original borrow having been preserved.